-Rest assured that I follow my own advice: when I started this website, I had 2 months worth of blog posts lined up before the launch.
-I wrote them before I even opened Photoshop, and trust me — there's nothing I like better than drawing in Photoshop.)
+(Rest assured that I follow my own advice: when I started this website, I had 2 months worth of blog posts lined up before the launch.
+I wrote them before I even started working on the design.)

 Your mission, should you choose to accept it

-- Clarify who you serve and how you're different from your competitors (my book The Human Centered Brand can help you with that)
+- Clarify who you want to serve and how you're different from your competitors (my book The Human Centered Brand can help you with that)

 - Create the content your clients will want to read, listen and look at

 It may take you a while, and it doesn't have to be perfect.
-Just a few days of concentrated effort can result in a business and content direction that will keep you busy for months or years to come.
+Just a few days of concentrated effort can result in a business and content plan that will keep you busy for months or years to come.

 And the best thing about this?
 Once you're done, you're done.
 You can just send it over to your designer and relax, knowing your business is in good hands.

-Are you currently looking for a brand & web designer?
-Check out my services!.
+Are you currently looking for a brand identity designer?
+Check out my branding services!.